DmitriyVTitov/size/README.md

-# size - Go package for calculation variable size at runtime
+# size - calculates variable memory consumption at runtime

 ### Part of the [Transflow Project](http://transflow.ru/)